jarrydcarelse/Premium_Properties/README.md

 ## Installation & Setup

-To set up and run the Premium Properties web application on your local machine, follow these steps:
+To set up and run the Premium Properties web application on your local machine, follow these steps carefully:

+### 1. Prerequisites

+Ensure you have the following software installed on your machine:

+- **XAMPP**: Download and install XAMPP from [https://www.apachefriends.org/index.html](https://www.apachefriends.org/index.html).
+XAMPP provides Apache (web server), MySQL (database), and PHP (backend scripting) necessary for this project.
+- **Git**: Install Git to clone the repository.
+You can download it from [https://git-scm.com/downloads](https://git-scm.com/downloads).

-### 1. Clone the Repository
+### 2. Clone the Repository

-Clone the project repository from GitHub to your local machine:
+Clone the project repository from GitHub to your local machine using the following command:

 ```bash
 git clone https://github.com/yourusername/premium-properties.git